Olive leaf extract is a natural source of wellness with therapeutic properties that are:

 Along with heart-healthy benefits and type 2 diabetes protection, it makes sense that olive leaf extract could also help with weight loss.
 An animal study from 2014 researched the effect of olive leaf extract in preventing high-fat, diet-induced obesity.
 It’s thought that olive leaf extract prevents obesity by regulating the expression of genes that affect weight gain.
 It can also aid in reducing food intake.

 Reduces cancer risk

-In one cell study, olive leaf extracts were shown to stop cancerous cell growth.
+In , olive leaf extracts were shown to stop cancerous cell growth.
 Researchers suggest that the extract has strong antioxidant properties, but this is also one of the first studies on olive leaf extracts and their anticancer effects.
 More research is needed to prove this benefit.